Jessie940611/MetaWorm/README.md

 # MetaWorm

 MetaWorm is an integrated datadriven model of *C. elegans*, linking brain, body and environment to faithfully replicate *C. elegans* locomotion behavior.
+A paper introducing MetaWorm is available at https://www.biorxiv.org/content/10.1101/2024.02.22.581686v2.

 eworm: the neural network model
 MetaWorm: the body & environment model